rodrigues882013/words-api/README.md

 			"token":"some token"
 		}

-Now see the documentation and interact with API
+Now see the documentation and interact with API, append this entry in eache request:

+        "Authorization": "Bearer <your_token>"

 ## Tests